Heritage walk to see iconic churches on MG Road

 Holy Trinity Church at Trinity Circle

-The Holy Trinity Church is one of the oldest landmarks in Bengaluru, that was built in 1851 for the British regiment.
-The church is considered as the largest military church in the southern part of India.
+The Holy Trinity Church is one of the oldest landmarks in Bengaluru, which was built in 1851 for the British regiment.
+The church is considered the largest military church in the southern part of India.

 Indian Cartoon Gallery